sybrew/the-seo-framework/readme.txt

 = What's does the application/ld+json script do? =

 The LD+Json scripts are Search Engine helpers which tell Search Engines how to connect and index the site.
 They tell the Search Engine if your site contains an internal search engine, what sites you're socially connected to and what page structure you're using.

-= The (home page) title is different from the og:title, or doesn't do what I want or told it to. =

-The theme you're using is using outdated standards and is therefore doing it wrong.
-Inform your theme author about this issue.

-Give the theme author these two links: https://codex.wordpress.org/Title_Tag https://make.wordpress.org/themes/2015/08/25/title-tag-support-now-required/

-If you know your way around PHP, you can speed up this process by replacing the `<title>some code here</title>` code with `<title><?php wp_title('') ?></title>` within the `header.php` file of the theme you're using.

 = The meta data is not being updated, and I'm using a caching plugin. =